afbat/afbat.github.io/README.md

-# Source Code and Assets of pascalmichaillat.org
+# Source Code and Assets of afbat.co

 This repository contains the source code and assets of Ava Francesca Battocchio's website at https://afbat.co.